Skip to content Skip to sidebar Skip to footer

 Functional Regions

-• Telomeres: Protective caps at the ends of chromosomes that prevent degradation and fusion with other chromosomes.
+• Telomeres: protective caps at the ends of chromosomes that prevent degradation and fusion with other chromosomes.

 • Origins of Replication: Specific sequences where DNA replication begins, ensuring the entire genome is copied accurately.